retrogradeorbit/syncsnap/README.md

     Options:
       -h, --help
-      -p, --pull  Pull snapshots from remote host to localhost -P, --push  Push snapshots from localhost to remote host
+      -i, --identity PRIVATE_KEY_FILE      use the specified ssh private key to connect -p, --port PORT                  22  connect to ssh on the specified port -l, --pull                           Pull snapshots from remote host to localhost -s, --push                           Push snapshots from localhost to remote host

     Please refer to the manual page for more information.